 The documentary “Sons of Lwala” follows our founders, Milton and Fred Ochieng’ on their journey from their home village of Lwala, Kenya to medical school in the United States, and back home to build Lwala’s first health clinic.

 Barry Simmons was a local television reporter in Nashville, Tennessee when he met Milton over coffee one day in December 2005.
 By the second cup he began to consider leaving his job to see where Milton’s story would lead.
 Two years of unemployment, hundreds of video tapes, one night in a Kenyan jail, and cases of ramen noodles later, Barry had directed and produced the full length documentary “Sons of Lwala,” which tells Milton and Fred’s story from the inception of their father’s dream, through their mother and father’s deaths, to the opening day of the Ochieng’ Memorial Lwala Community Health Center.

 We would love to help you show the film in your community.
-Please visit our Host a Screening page for more information.
+For more information, please contact Cameron Plese at firstname.lastname@example.org.

 You can help us sustain our existing programs and roll out further initiatives by making a donation now.